 International Reggae Poster Contest

 The International Reggae Poster Contest (IRPC) is an initiative designed to celebrate positive international reggae culture.
-The contest highlights the globalization of reggae and the positive impact of its message on the world.
-The contest was founded and organized by Michael Thompson and Maria Papaefstathiou in 2011.
-The umbrella term “reggae,” as used by the International Reggae Poster Contest, encompasses all the popular Jamaican musical genres: Ska, Rocksteady, Roots Reggae, Dub, Dancehall and the unique Jamaican Sound System.
+The contest highlights the globalization of reggae and the resounding impact of its message.
+The contest was founded by Michael Thompson and Maria Papaefstathiou in 2011.
+The umbrella term “reggae,” as used by the organizers of the International Reggae Poster Contest, encompasses all the popular Jamaican musical genres: Ska, Rocksteady, Roots Reggae, Dub, Dancehall and the unique Jamaican Sound System.

-The other important objective of the IRPC is to help raise awareness for the Alpha Boys’ School, a vocational institution for underprivileged youths, located in the heart of Kingston and founded in 1880 by the Sisters of Mercy.
-This school is a great Jamaican success story, producing some of the most notable legends in the history of reggae, including Don Drummond of the Skatalites, the singer Desmond Dekker and Yellowman, one of dancehall’s first superstars.
+The other important objective of the IRPC is to help raise awareness of the Alpha Boys’ School, a vocational institution for underprivileged youths, located in the heart of Kingston and founded in 1880 by the Sisters of Mercy.
+This school is a great Jamaican success story, producing some of the most notable legends in the history of Reggae, including Don Drummond of the Skatalites, the singer Desmond Dekker and Yellowman, one of Dancehall’s first superstars.
 We think this remarkable institution should be celebrated and replicated.
-Without this fertile training ground we might not have seen the flourishing of the global music we call Reggae.
+Without this fertile training ground, we might not have seen the flourishing of the global music we call Reggae.

-In 2014, we make a special appeal to all our IRPC supporters and friends to continue the support for the historic Alpha Boy’s School, by spreading the awareness and continue to give to the school.
-The Alpha boys need your support; clothing, money, educational material, whatever one can offer.
+In 2014, we made a special appeal to all our IRPC supporters and friends to continue their support for the historic Alpha Boy’s School, by spreading awareness and continuing to give to the school.
+The Alpha boys need your support: clothing, money, musical instruments, educational materials, whatever you can offer.
 Please visit the website and find out how to contribute and make a difference: www.alphaboysschool.org